omerkhann/beacon-ngo-system/README.md

-#Beacon — NGO & Volunteering Management System
+# Beacon — NGO & Volunteering Management System

-A Java-based desktop application for centralizing and streamlining the core operations of non-governmental organizations.
+A full-stack web application for centralizing and streamlining the core operations of non-governmental organizations.
+Beacon provides a unified platform for campaigns, donations, volunteer management, expense tracking, and financial reporting.

-## Project Vision
+## 📋 Project Vision

-Beacon addresses a common problem faced by NGOs: reliance on spreadsheets, paper forms, and informal communication for managing campaigns, donations, volunteers, and expenses.
-Our vision is to provide NGOs with a single, transparent platform where admins, donors, volunteers, and campaign managers can collaborate effectively — reducing disorganization and improving accountability.
+NGOs often struggle with fragmented systems: spreadsheets, paper forms, and scattered communication channels.
+Beacon solves this by providing a single, transparent platform where admins, donors, volunteers, and campaign managers collaborate effectively—reducing chaos and improving accountability.

-## Team
+## 👥 Team

 | Name | Role | GitHub |
 |------|------|--------|